-- 3.11 The East Midlands Regional Plan was adopted in March 2009.
+3.11 The East Midlands Regional Plan was adopted in March 2009.
 It provides evidence based strategic policies for the region including the High Peak area.
-It remains part of the development plan for the area and, therefore, its policies are relevant to the current planning application.
+The Government is seeking to abolish RSSs and although the East Midlands Plan remains part of the development plan, it is likely to be abolished in the near future.
+Until abolition, however, the policies remain relevant to the current planning application.
 Policy 8 identifies the priorities within the Peak Sub-Area.
-These include the provision of appropriate business premises and also affordable housing. - 3.12 Policy 13a sets out the housing growth levels for the High Peak area with a requirement of 6,000 dwellings to be provided in the period 2006-2026.
+These include the provision of appropriate business premises and also affordable housing.

+3.12 Policy 13a sets out the housing growth levels for the High Peak area with a requirement of 6,000 dwellings to be provided in the period 2006-2026.
 Policy 19 sets out regeneration priorities and identifies the High Peak area as 'economically lagging' and should, therefore, be a focus for regeneration.
 Policy 20 confirms the priorities for employment land provision as being responsive to business needs, improving regeneration and catering for new industries.